Saturday, February 27, 2021

 Interview with Chelsea Poe

 Chelsea: I see myself as a performer who is lucky enough to have the means to produce.
-The content trade model has really taken hold and the number of gigs that performers usually get is not enough to not produce their own content.
-I think the industry has shifted much like most of the entertainment industry to being decentralized.
+The content trade model has really taken hold, and the number of gigs that performers usually get isn’t enough to avoid producing their own content.
+I think the industry has shifted, much like most of the entertainment world, toward being decentralized.
+Producing has given me the freedom to shape my own narrative and collaborate with artists I truly respect.
+But at the core, performing will always be the spark that keeps me going.

 "Part of feminism is about including